 When money is transferred through UPI apps like PhonePe or Google Pay, the UPI UTR number is usually 12 digits.

-It looks simpler than NEFT or RTGS codes but still works the same way for tracking.
+It looks simpler than NEFT or RTGS codes, but it still works the same way for tracking.

 - UPI UTR number in PhonePe, UTR number in Google Pay, and UTR number in Paytm can be easily seen under the transaction details inside the app.